bartfrenk/tree-lang/README.md

 A (non-Turing complete) language for describing decision trees, with syntax similar to Python.
 Loosely inspired by AppNexus' Bonsai language.

+In the future this repo will include an interpreter that executes programs inside a monad that allows for easy dereferencing of remote values (which are indicated by a $-prefix).
+See [project.org](docs/project.org) for sketchy details.

 ## Example